 A Customer Identity and Access Management (CIAM) solution provides you, the application vendor with the means to create and manage online identities securely.
-If your website is small, this may not sound like a big deal, but if you deal with tens or hundreds of thousands of users (or even millions!) a CIAM solution can help protect your user and the service you offer from unwanted access.
+If your website is small, this may not sound like a big deal, but if you deal with tens or hundreds of thousands of users (or even millions!) a Customer Identity Access Management solution can help protect your user and the service you offer from unwanted access.

-The CIAM solution allows you to control who is allowed to sign into your site, how they do it and what they can access once they’ve signed in.
-It also allows you to manage those user identities once they have signed up.
-But not all CIAM solutions are the same.
-This article explores what main features you should look for in a good CIAM solution.
+A CIAM provider can help provide access control to software applications for customers.
+Essentially, there is control over who is allowed to sign into your application, how they do it and what they can access once they’ve signed in.
+Furthermore, CIAM allows you to manage those user identities once they have signed up.
+But not all Customer Identity Access Management solutions are the same.
+This article explores what main features you should look for in a good Customer Identity Access Management solution.

 What is CIAM used for?

-A CIAM solution is used to allow end users to either self-register or be invited to join an online service in order to create a user account that they can subsequently use to login to.
-To login the user provides their username and password and the CIAM solution checks that the credentials are correct and then grants access to the application.
+A Customer Identity Access Management solution is used to allow end users to either self-register or be invited to join an online service in order to create a user account that they can subsequently use to login to.
+To login the user provides their username and password and the Customer Identity Access Management solution checks that the credentials are correct and then grants access to the application.

 The great thing, if you’re an application developer, is that a CIAM solution can be used for authentication to any type of application that communicates over the internet – being it a web, mobile or desktop client application.
 CIAM is focused on any application being accessed by an end user in order to connect to remotely hosted services over the Internet/https.

-A CIAM solution can offer a range of additional features to enhance or simplify the main authentication function.
+A CIAM implementation can offer a range of additional features to enhance or simplify the main authentication function.
 These can include:

-All market-leading CIAM solutions use similar, secure login flow – see the Google and Microsoft login pages below.
+All market-leading CIAM providers use similar, secure login flow – see the Google and Microsoft login pages below.